Welcome to the official website of Proud Motorsports; a family-owned Small Block Supermodified race team!

 That winter, Proud Racing and Proud Motorsports came together to form a new partnership; and a new race car.
 During the winter of 2012, Tim and Chris prepared the third Proud-designed chassis ahead of Oswego's 2013 campaign.
-Chris drove the car to a third place finish in one of the very first races for the NEW Proud Chassis and it wasn't before the end of the season that 14 year-old Camden got his first shot at his lifelong dream; turning laps at Oswego in a car built by his Dad.
-Camden was very successful and as part of the partnership, the brand new racer became his for the 2014 season and beyond.
-Chris returned the following season with his own ride.
+Chris drove the car to a third place finish in one of the new car's very first races and it wasn't before the end of the season that 14 year-old Camden got his first shot at a lifelong dream; turning laps at Oswego.
+As it tunred out, Camden was very successful and as part of the partnership, that brand new racer became his very own for the 2014 season and beyond while Chris returned the following season with his own ride.

-In his first year of competition, Camden came away with the coveted 2014 Pathfinder Bank SBS Rookie of the Year Award after nabbing a podium finish in his third career Oswego event, winning two heat races, and finishing in the top ten on eight occasions with his family-owned racer sponsored by Step One Creative.
-Proud is the youngest Rookie of the Year, heat race winner, and podium finisher in the track's 68 year-history.
+In his first year of competition, Camden came away with the coveted 2014 Pathfinder Bank SBS Rookie of the Year award after nabbing a podium finish in his third career Oswego event, winning two heat races, and finishing in the top ten on eight occasions with his family-owned racer sponsored by Step One Creative.
+Proud is the youngest Rookie of the Year, heat race winner, and podium finisher in the track's 69 year-history.

 Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year yet was 2017, finishing the season 'on the podium' with a third place effort in the championship standings while driving to six top five efforts including three second place finishes as part of the track's 'Road to the Championship.'
-In 64 career starts, Camden has finished in the top ten for 36 of them, bringing home an impressive total of eight career podium finishes which have included five second place efforts.
+In 64 career starts, Camden has finished in the top ten for 46 of them, bringing home an impressive total of eight career podium finishes which have included five second place efforts.